The University of Virginia held Final Exercises for the first time in 1829. Then known as “Public Day,” it involved little fanfare until the 1900s.

 A look back at records such as photographs and the text of speeches - mostly collected after the beginning of the 20th century - shows that Final Exercises has been the scene of momentous presidential addresses, precise throws from NFL quarterbacks, words of wisdom from prominent alums, and much more.

-In advance of the 186th Final Exercises this weekend, here’s a look back at just some of the many memorable Final Exercises moments.
+Here’s a look back at just some of the many memorable Final Exercises moments.

 1940: The ‘Stab in the Back’ Speech – President Franklin D. Roosevelt